 - Exploration of the place of ethical approaches to practice.

 The applicant should submit course-information with examples from the syllabus which evidences the above.
-Applicants are expected to be able to communicate the knowledge gained in training and supervised practice in verbal and written form; training and supervised practice should have led to the development of abilities for critical reflection on the client's process, the therapeutic relationship, counselling approaches used and the counsellor's own psychological processes; these abilities should be reflected in all parts of the application, including the case study and interview.
-UKAHPP places emphasis not only on formal training but also on the creative use of knowledge gained in training, and qualities of creativity, openness, warmth and maturity.
-During training, applicants are expected to have completed one piece of written work (not a case study) on a counselling-related subject of at least 5,000 words, or two pieces totaling 5,000 words (or, to agree to write such a piece at a later date if requested).
+Applicants are expected to be able to communicate the knowledge gained in training and supervised practice in verbal and written form; training and supervised practice should have led to the development of abilities for critical reflection on the client's process, the therapeutic relationship, psychotherapeutic counselling approaches used and the psychotherapeutic counsellor's own psychological processes.
+These abilities should be reflected in all parts of the application, including the case study and interview.
+UKAHPP places emphasis not only on formal training but also on the critical and creative use of knowledge gained in training, and qualities of creativity, openness, warmth and maturity.
+During training, applicants are expected to have completed one piece of written work (not a case study) on a psychotherapeutic counselling-related subject of at least 5,000 words, or two pieces totaling 5,000 words (or, to agree to write such a piece at a later date if requested).

-2. To have regular supervision of client casework at all times whilst in practice.
-For any client-work during training and for at least the first 5 years post-training UKAHPP requires the supervision to be provided by a more experienced practitioner, preferably on a one-to-one basis.
-Applicants for counsellor accreditation should have completed 450 hours of client contact under supervision, and for 100 of the 450 client hours supervision must have been at a ratio of at least 1 hour supervision to 6 hours' client contact; preferably these 100 client hours at the 1:6 supervision ratio will have been completed during training as 'training supervision' but UKAHPP will consider applications where this period of intensive supervision is undertaken after training.
+2. The applicant must have regular supervision of client casework at all times whilst in practice.
+For any client-work conducted during training and for at least the first 5 years post-training UKAHPP requires the supervision to be provided by a more experienced practitioner, preferably on a one-to-one basis.
+Applicants for psychotherapeutic counsellor accreditation should have completed 450 hours of client contact under supervision, and for 100 of the 450 client hours supervision must have been at a ratio of at least 1 hour supervision to 6 hours' client contact; preferably these 100 client hours at the 1:6 supervision ratio will have been completed during training as 'training supervision'.
+However UKAHPP will consider applications where this period of intensive supervision is undertaken post-training.
 For the remainder of the 450 client hours the supervision ratio is not specified, but the minimum of 1.5 hours supervision per month applies.
 Note that peer supervision on its own is not acceptable for trainees and inexperienced counsellors.
-Evidence of counselling supervision through statements by past and present supervisors must be provided.
-Counselling supervision is not line management and should be clearly distinguished from such.
+Evidence of psychotherapeutic counselling supervision through statements by past and present supervisors must be provided.
+Psychotherapeutic counselling supervision is not line management and should be clearly distinguished from such.
 The supervisor will not be the same person as the applicant's therapist/psychotherapeutic counsellor or trainer whose role is to assess.
-Where this has occurred, please contact UKAHPP to discuss.
+Where this has occurred, please contact UKAHPP to discuss the matter.

 B. Experience Route

-3. Supervision must be with a more experienced practitioner.
-The supervisor will not be the same person as the applicant's therapist/counsellor.
+4. Supervision must be with a more experienced practitioner.
+The supervisor will not be the same person as the applicant's therapist/psychotherapeutic counsellor.
 Where this has occurred, please contact UKAHPP to discuss.
-Counselling supervision is NOT line management and should be clearly distinguished from such.
+Psychotherapeutic counselling supervision is NOT line management and should be clearly distinguished from such.

-4. Applicants by the Experience Route should demonstrate in all aspects of the application that they possess levels of knowledge, personal reflection and skills equivalent to those of a counsellor trained to the standards required for the Training Route.
-With applications by the Experience Route the Membership Committee will pay particular attention to the applicant's case study and interview, and may make additional requirements before recommending the applicant for UKCP registration.
-Applicants by the Experience Route should pay particular attention to para 6.
+5. Applicants by the Experience Route should demonstrate in all aspects of the application that they possess levels of knowledge, personal reflection and skills equivalent to those of a psychotherapeutic counsellor trained to the standards required for the Training Route.
+With applications by the Experience Route the Membership and Accreditation Committee will pay particular attention to the applicant's case study and interview, and may make additional requirements before recommending the applicant for UKCP registration.
+Applicants by the Experience Route should pay particular attention to Para 9 below.

-5. Applicants by the Experience Route should demonstrate that they have engaged in Continuing Professional Development in the previous five years to the minimum extent of 30 hours per year.
+6. Applicants by the Experience Route should demonstrate that they have engaged in Continuing Professional Development in the previous five years to the minimum extent of 30 hours per year.
 Personal therapy and/or supervision are not included as counting towards CPD.

 A and B. Requirements applicable to both Training and Experience Routes to Accreditation

-6. Applicants are expected to be able to communicate the knowledge gained in verbal and written form.
-Supervised practice and any training undertaken should have led to the development of abilities for critical reflection on the client's process, the therapeutic relationship, counselling approaches used and the counsellor's own psychological processes; these abilities should be reflected in all parts of the application, including the case study and interview.
+7. Applicants are expected to be able to communicate their knowledge gained in verbal and written form.
+Supervised practice and any training undertaken should have led to the development of abilities for critical reflection on the client's process, the therapeutic relationship, psychotherapeutic counselling approaches used and the psychotherapeutic counsellor's own psychological processes; these abilities should be reflected in all parts of the application, including the case study and interview.
 UKAHPP places emphasis not only on formal training but also on the creative use of knowledge gained in training, and the personal qualities of creativity, openness, warmth and maturity.

-7. To have received personal counselling or therapy, consistent with the applicant's own theoretical model, to the same extent and frequency as the applicant provides to clients.
+8. Applicants need to have received personal psychotherapeutic counselling or therapy, consistent with the applicant's own theoretical model, to the same extent and frequency as the applicant provides to clients.

-i) Training Route: for an absolute minimum of 50 hours, normally with the same practitioner, during training and consistent with the theoretical orientation of the training, provided that successful applicants commit to continuing in counselling/therapy to reach a minimum of 105 hours of own-therapy (after which the applicant may be recommended for UKCP-registration).
+i) Training Route: for an absolute minimum of 50 hours, normally with the same practitioner, during training and consistent with the theoretical orientation of the training, provided that successful applicants commit to continuing in psychotherapeutic counselling/therapy to reach a minimum of 105 hours of own-therapy (only after which the applicant may be recommended for PCIPC/UKCP registration).

 ii) Experience Route: for 105 hours

-Applicants' therapists/counsellors should be different from their supervisors, to avoid dual relationships.
-UKAHPP recommends that own-therapy/counselling is continued or resumed with reference primarily to applicant's personal and professional development rather than to accreditation requirements.
+Applicants' therapists / counsellors should be different from their supervisors, to avoid dual relationships.
+UKAHPP recommends that own-therapy/psychotherapeutic counselling is continued or resumed with reference primarily to applicant's personal and professional development rather than to accreditation requirements.

-8. To have maintained a practice-size of at least three clients (clients being seen for varying durations as appropriate) throughout a continuous period of two years, and to have a minimum caseload of this size when applying for accreditation.
+9. Applicants need to have maintained a practice-size of at least three clients (clients being seen for varying durations as appropriate) throughout a continuous period of two years, and to have a minimum caseload of this size when applying for accreditation.
 If the requirement for a minimum of 450 supervised client hours has been gained mainly with short term work, then applicants must have worked for a minimum of 6 months with at least two clients in the past 3 years.
-Clients should be adults (aged 18 years and over); special conditions apply to younger caseloads - see 9 below.
+Clients should be adults (aged 18 years and over); special conditions apply to younger caseloads - see 10 below.

-9. Counselling Young People: UKAHPP does not provide accreditation for psychotherapeutic counsellors working with children and young adults.
-UKAHPP will however consider for accreditation psychotherapeutic counsellors whose case load includes working with young people of secondary school age (11 years +) provided that they are working in school and other formal settings where the employing organisation sets conditions for and takes responsibility for the applicant's counselling work with young people in that setting.
+10. Counselling Young People: UKAHPP does not provide accreditation for psychotherapeutic counsellors working with children and young adults.
+UKAHPP will however consider for accreditation psychotherapeutic counsellors whose case load includes working with young people of secondary school age (11 years +) provided that they are working in school and other formal settings where the employing organisation sets conditions for, and takes responsibility for, the applicant's psychotherapeutic counselling work with young people in that setting.
 Minimum conditions are that the applicant's employing organisation requires that the applicant has had appropriate training and experience, requires that the applicant has been subject to the appropriate level of criminal record bureau checking, and has rules for child protection which include provision of a child protection officer.
-For the purposes of accreditation the applicant must also be working with adult clients in either a work setting or private practice, and it is preferred if the case study is based on an adult client.
+For the purposes of accreditation, the applicant must also be working with adult clients in either a work setting or private practice, and the case study must be based on an adult client.
 UKAHPP psychotherapeutic counsellor accreditation based on a young person caseload as set out here will not qualify the successful applicant for registration with the UKCP as a psychotherapeutic counsellor with adults, whose standards refer currently only to 'child psychotherapy' and define child as up to 18 years of age.
 For more information please see College of Child and Adolescent Psychotherapies (C-CAP) on the UKCP website.

-12. Applicants agree to increase the frequency of counselling supervision if carrying a high caseload or having a high stress level.
+12. Applicants agree to increase the frequency of psychotherapeutic counselling supervision if carrying a high caseload or having a high stress level.

-14. If, after being accredited, you qualify for and opt for UKCP-registration, UKCP will require 50 hours of CPD per year, with a minimum of 20 hours in any one year, giving a total of 250 hours over a 5-year period.
+15. If, after being accredited, you qualify for and opt for PCIPC/UKCP-registration, UKCP will require 50 hours of CPD per year, with a minimum of 20 hours in any one year, giving a total of 250 hours over a 5-year period.
 Further details of CPD requirements will be provided after accreditation.

-15. Accreditation in any category (e.g. Psychotherapist, Counsellor) is granted for five years after which renewal of accreditation must be applied for.
+16. Accreditation in any category (e.g. Psychotherapist, Psychotherapeutic Counsellor) is granted for five years after which re-accreditation must be applied for.
 It is also UKAHPP practice that accreditation is conditional on payment of the annual membership fee for each year of its five years' validity; accreditation will lapse if the annual membership fee is not paid when it becomes due, and annual renewal of membership as well as five-yearly re-accreditation is dependent on prior and ongoing payment of the annual membership fees.

-16. There is an additional, general requirement applicable to all applications in any class or category of membership, that in the judgment of the Membership Committee there is a good fit between the applicant (as evidenced from the application material, including case study and interview) and the humanistic ethos of UKAHPP, such that UKAHPP is agreed by the Membership Committee to be an appropriate professional membership organization, or "home", for the applicant.
+17. There is an additional, general requirement applicable to all applications in any class or category of membership, that in the judgment of the Membership and Accreditation Committee there is a good fit between the applicant (as evidenced from the application material, including case study and interview) and the humanistic ethos of UKAHPP, such that UKAHPP as agreed by the Membership and Accreditation Committee is deemed to be an appropriate professional membership organisation, or "home", for the applicant.

-Application for counsellor accreditation/Full membership is made via application forms including a case study and supervisor's report.
-After assessment at a Membership Committee meeting, applicants may be asked to attend an interview.
+Application for psychotheapeutic counsellor accreditation/Full membership is made via application forms including a case study and supervisor's report.
+After assessment at a Membership and Accreditation Committee meeting, applicants will be asked to attend an interview.